alpmans/fileChecker/README.md

 ## Example
-Enter the path of the file to be checked: <filepath>
-Enter the path of the output file (must be .txt because results will be written to it): <outputpath>
+Enter the path of the file to be checked: (filepath) Enter the path of the output file (must be .txt because results will be written to it): (output path)

 Thats it!